 Equifax reports credit accounts in good standing (paid per the terms of your agreement) are kept on your record for ten years from the last day of activity.

 For example, if you have a credit card for six years and then decide to close it, the credit card will show on your credit history and report for ten years from the day of closure.

 It is important to note what you do with that open account plays a larger role in lowering your credit score or affecting your credit history.
-Late payments, bankruptcies, repossessions, etc. all add up regardless.
+Late payments, bankruptcies, repossessions, and other derogatory items all add up, regardless.

 Life happens, and mistakes can be made.
 One of the most common of these errors is failing to pay a bill on time in a given month.

 The reality is that missing a payment on any kind of debt or bill can deal significant damage to your credit history.
 These issues can be reported in your credit history anywhere from seven to ten years from your missed due date.